obspy/obspy/obspy/io/sitexml/docs/standalone-executable-usage-guide.md

 - required input files or sheets are present;
 - required columns are present;
 - required row values are not empty;
-- all provided value validate against the rules imposed by the schema;
+- all provided values validate against the rules imposed by the schema;
-- analysis rows point to the parent site description through `siteDescriptionID`;
+- analysis rows point to existing site description objects through `siteDescriptionID`;
-- velocity-profile rows point to an existing `analysisID`;
+- velocity-profile rows point to existing analysis objects through `analysisID`;
-- duplicate analysis and velocity-profile resource IDs are rejected;
+- no duplicate analysis and velocity-profile resource IDs are present;
 - `preferredSiteAnalysisID`, when provided, points to an attached analysis;
 - `preferredVelocityProfileID`, when provided, points to an attached velocity profile;